scarpent/ledgerbil/README.md

 Currently supports ledger --flat reports.
 (Although you don't specify --flat.)

 Payee reports will also pass through ledger arguments.
-Currently they assume "expenses" and if you want to further constrain that, you need to do something like "and @^a" to get only payees starting with the letter "a."
+It is best to specify an account to constrain the query, e.g. expenses.
+If not given any accounts, ledger gives odd results for the query used by ledgerbil:

+register --group-by '(payee)' --collapse --subtotal --depth 1

 optional arguments:
   -h, --help                  show this help message and exit